Valley View Center: History

 The mall was originally developed around 1973 when Homart Development Company, the real estate development subsidiary of Sears, Roebuck & Co. at the time, added a Sanger-Harris and several smaller stores to the existing Sears store that had been built in 1965.
+Homart retained Architectonics, Inc. to design the new building.
 In August 1973, as part of the mall's grand opening celebration, the Thom McAn Shoe Store offered a free 8 oz. steak with any purchase of $5 or more.
 This promotion drew local and national media attention.

 LaSalle Street Fund bought the mall in 1982 and oversaw continued expansion, including the addition of a fourth anchor store in 1983.
 September 1, 1985, marked the first legal Sunday shopping day in the State of Texas.
 It, like other area malls, celebrated the end of the state's 24-year-old blue law with entertainment and special promotions.
 Some smaller retailers objected to the new hours but mall officials informed them in writing of their contractual obligations to operate while the mall is open.
 January 1, 1987, was the first New Year's Day that the anchor stores were open for business on the holiday.
 Many smaller stores in the mall followed their lead, although it would be a few years before every store would be obligated to be open on the first day of the new year.

 The mall's ownership and management has changed multiple times in the last two decades.
 The Macerich Company, a Santa Monica, California-based shopping center operator, purchased the mall in 1996 for a reported $85.5 million in cash and debt.
 Nearby demographic shifts and the continuing occupancy decline led owners to announce plans to redevelop the mall and surrounding area.
 Beginning around 2000, the neighborhoods near the mall became notably younger, poorer, and more ethnically diverse.
 According to the 2010 census, the surrounding neighborhood was 60% Hispanic with the percentage of white residents dropping from about 35% in 2000 to just under 25%.